HenriqueAssumpcao/henriqueassumpcao.github.io/_pages/about.md

 Machine Learning Researcher<br>
 [C.V.](../assets/pdf/HenriqueAssumpcao_CV.pdf) (last updated in August 2026)<br>

 I am a Machine Learning Research Scientist at [Inter](https://inter.co/).
-My [research](https://henriqueassumpcao.github.io/research/) interests include natural language processing, representation learning and agentic systems for self-improvement and scientific discovery.
+My [research](https://henriqueassumpcao.github.io/research/) interests include representation learning, language models, NLP, and AI agents for self-improvement and scientific discovery.
 I'm also a committee member at the [AIDDA Institute](https://www.algorithmdiscovery.org/).

 At [Inter Science](https://inter-science.github.io/site/), I lead the end-to-end lifecycle of large foundation models for financial applications: from data preprocessing and distributed pre-training to fine-tuning and evaluation.
 I'm also the creator and lead developer of [CodeEvolve](https://github.com/inter-co/science-codeevolve), an open-source framework that coordinates LLMs to continuously develop, optimize, and maintain critical software.